 An understanding of the concept of cost-benefit analysis (CBA) as a project analysis tool is not required.

-An awareness of how consumers allocate resources to maximise utility and how producers maximise profits will suffice.

-Technical analyses of utility maximisation and profit maximisation are not required.
+An awareness of how consumers allocate resources to maximise utility is sufficient.
+The formal derivation of utility maximisation is not required.

 - Scarcity, choice and opportunity cost

 - Production possibility curve (PPC)

 - Marginalist principle

 Theme 2: Markets